Contents

 The discrepancy between what it costs to run a physician practice and actual payment combined with the administrative and financial burden of participating in Medicare is encouraging market consolidation and threatens to drive physicians out of rural and underserved areas.

 Reforming Medicare physician payment means putting the patient back in the center of health care.
-That’s why it is a critical component of the AMA Recovery Plan for America’s Physicians, and why the AMA is working to block payment cuts, advocate for physicians and patients and build long-term solutions.
+That’s why it is a top priority of how the AMA is fighting for physicians, and why the AMA is working to block payment cuts, advocate for physicians and patients and build long-term solutions.

 It is urgent that Congress work with the physician community to develop long-term solutions to the systematic problems with the Medicare physician payment system and preserve patient access.